 In this journey, the Supreme Energy known as Shiva assists man through the Gurus that he has trained.
-Thus, in Adiyogi history the eternal wisdom flows from the Adiguru through the seven sages and their successors to the whole of humankind.
+Therefore, in Adiyogi history the eternal wisdom flows from the Adiguru through the seven sages; as a result to their successors and to the whole of humankind.

-Adiyogi Shiva statue is considered as the world’s largest statue that depicts the Hindu deity, Shiva, which is made up of 500 tons of steel.
-It was recognized by the Guinness book of world records.
-For designing the statue, it took almost 2.5 years, and the face of Shiva, which is made of small pieces of metal put together is a first-of-its-kind.
+Adiyogi Shiva statue is one of the world’s largest statue that depicts the Hindu deity, Shiva.
+It is built from 500 tons of steel.
+It got recognition from the Guinness book of world records.
+For designing the statue, it took almost 2.5 years and the face of Shiva, which is made of small pieces of metal put together is a first-of-its-kind.

-Adiyogi temple is surrounded by greenery farms, coconut groves, and the Velliangiri hills.
+There are greenery farms, coconut groves, and the Velliangiri hills around the Adiyogi Temple.
 112 feet statue stands tall in Coimbatore, India which celebrates the history of Adiyogi statue and Shiva as the origin of yoga.
-Shiva is popular in many forms across the land but depicting the deity as the ‘first Yogi’ is not common.
+Shiva is popular in many forms across the land, but depicting the deity as the ‘first Yogi’ is not common.

 The height of 112 feet Adiyogi symbolizes the 112 methods to obtain freedom—or moksha—a theme in yogic culture.
-It is also said the height represents the 112 chakras; points of focus in the body used in meditation.
+It’s height seems to represents the 112 chakras; points of focus in the body used in meditation.

 The three eyes tell us that he is the Master of the past, present and future, being the pioneer of sun, moon and fire.
 The snake coiled around his neck is a sign of his vitality or the Shiva principle implanted in each human being.
 The Ganges streaming from his tangled hair stands for interminable and perpetual purity.

-On the auspicious night of Mahashivaratri in the year 2017 at Isha Yoga Center, an iconic face of Adiyogi was unveiled by the Honorable Prime Minister Narendra Modi.
+On the auspicious night of Mahashivaratri in 2017 at Isha Yoga Center, an iconic face of the Adiyogi Shiva temple was unveiled by the Honorable Prime Minister Narendra Modi.
 A towering 112 feet high, this remarkable and glorious face represents the 112 ways one can attain to one’s ultimate nature.

 Adiyogi statue was placed near the Yogeshwar Linga, which was consecrated by Sadhguru, as a manifestation of five of the major chakras in the human body.
 Adiyogi temple with the presence of the Yogeshwar Linga has become a living entity.

-Sadhguru has written a book about Lord Shiva called as “Adiyogi-the source of yoga” which best explains about Adiyogi meaning, history and its significance.
+Sadhguru has written a book about Lord Shiva called, “Adiyogi-the source of yoga.”
+This explains best about Adiyogi meaning, history and its significance.
 Sadhguru quotes,